-We're building a universal income & employment verification service for all underwriters, starting with large residential property managers.
-From there our mission is to make all consumer underwriting more fair by enabling seamless payroll data access between companies and consumers.
+We're building an income and employment verification service for large residential property managers.
+From there, our mission is to make real estate easy for everyone involved.

 Started my career at Goldman in NYC.
 After nearly 4 years, made the jump to the startup world as the 4th employee at a B2B Proptech company where I ran sales to property managers and had a front row seat to how broken consumer underwriting is.
 Now building Two Dots, an income verification platform and eventual fairer gateway to worlds credit & housing markets.